sjentsch/lsjDocs/lsj/Ch06_DataHandling_3.rst

 neat features in jamovi is that you can create a transformation, using the ``Transform`` button in the ``Data`` tab, that can then be saved and applied to multiple variables.
-Let’s go back to the first example above, using the data file ``likert.omv`` that contains a single variable with raw Likert-scale responses for 10 people.
+Let’s go back to the first example above, using the |likert|_ data set that contains a single variable with raw Likert-scale responses for 10 people.
 To create a transformation that you can save and then apply across multiple variables (assuming you had more variables like this in your data file), first in the spreadsheet